csw/bioruby-phyloxml/README.md

 and the BioRuby mailing list archives.

 *NOTE:* this is currently in the repackaging process and is not yet released!
-Production users should use the PhyloXML support provided with BioRuby for the time being.
+Production users should use the phyloXML support provided with BioRuby for the time being.

 ## Requirements